 - steroids, which are often used to treat asthma and other inflammatory diseases

-- diuretics ("water pills") used to treat oedema (water retention), heart failure and high blood pressure
+- diuretics, which are used to increase the amount of urine produced to treat oedema (water retention), heart failure and high blood pressure

 - beta blockers, which are a type of medicine used to treat high blood pressure, heart failure, angina, anxiety and abnormal heart rhythm.
 Certain eye drops used to treat glaucoma (high pressure in the eye) may contain beta blockers.